svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 The User Port Rev. 3 Dongle (THT and SMD versions in this repository) is providing two LED for voltage intocations (+5V and 9VAC).
 Further, there are pin headers for measuring those voltages at the user port.
 The +5V pin header allows connecting a 4 digit "precision" panel meter.
 I have some trust issues with those panel meters, but they are a nice light show.

 Nov.
 2024: There is a new version of the case (the STLs are ending on "_noVM_SX.stl").
 This version allows to measure the voltages at the pin headers with your multimeter and configure the SX64 or C64 option via jumper.
-That jumper should be the type with a "handle". <b>the solder bridge JP1 near the pin header J6 (which has to be placed) needs to be open</b>
+That jumper should be the type with a "handle".

+<b>The solder bridge JP1 near the pin header J6 (which has to be placed) needs to be open!</b>

 <img src="https://github.com/svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/blob/master/Diag586220_Harness/Diag586220_User_Port/Rev.3/pictures/9295_-_case_for_rev3_with_SX64-C64_jumper.JPG" width="300" alt="User Port Rev. 3/sx64-c64">